Hero Image

 Share via:

 As covered in our 401(k) – Super Roth article, a Roth IRA offers an attractive tax benefit.
 But, what do you do if you do not have a 401(k) or your 401(k) does not allow post-tax contributions?
-The answer is the BackBack-Door Rothdoor Roth which is the conversion from a Traditional to a Roth IRA.
+The answer is the Backdoor Roth which is the conversion from a Traditional to a Roth IRA.

 Both the Super Roth and Back Door options are for people who exceed the income limits (single filers that make over $139,000 or married, joint filers, that make over $206,000) for direct Roth IRA participation.